ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Proposed approach

 In order to align our framework towards the evidence required to demonstrate if a clinical system is safe, we sought inspiration from published safety engineering frameworks - namely the Safety Assurance of autonomous systems in Complex Environments (SACE) guidance \cite{hawkins2022guidance}.
 Structured safety engineering approaches have been applied towards the assurance of high-integrity autonomous systems (AS) such as maritime vessels \cite{nakashima2023accelerated}, automotive \cite{rahman2023review, hunter2024safety}, aerospace \cite{torens2022machine}, and healthcare domains \cite{jia2022role, festor2022assuring}.

 The SACE framework, in particular, provides a process to systematically integrate safety assurance into the development of AS whilst considering the system and its environment.
-Whilst we do not report all artefacts from the process in its entirety, we highlight a few key steps in this process that have been applied towards ASTRID's design.
-Namely, we considered the principles of: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Operating Context Assurance:} What are the different clinical scenarios that a patient could conceivably pose to a clinical QA agent?
-(Figure \ref{fig:clic-op-context}) \item \textbf{Hazardous Scenario Identification:} How can RAG systems behave in hazardous ways in each of these scenarios? \item \textbf{Safe Operating Concept Assurance}: How should an ideal system behave? \item \textbf{Out of Context Operation Assurance:} What should a safe response be when a question is asked out of the clinical context for that interaction? \end{itemize}
+Whilst we do not report all artifacts from the process in its entirety, we highlight a few key steps in this process that have been applied towards ASTRID's design.
+Specifically, we considered the principles of: